SaraB333/capybara-website/README.md

 # Capybara

 Capybara is a website designed to give factual information to users in a fun format, all about Capybaras.
 This animal has become wildly popular, so for anyone looking to learn some fun tidbits this site will be a good place to come.
+There will also be a page where people can share their thoughts about the website or capybara's in general.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)